TzufKishon/BouldeRate/README.md

 BouldeRate is a mobile app that allows users to rate bouldering institutes and share climbing tips for an ultimate experience.

-The app provides features such as log-in with phone number authentication, rating bouldering institutes, and sharing climbing tips.

 ## Features

 1. **Login with Phone Number Authentication:** Users can create an account or log in to the app using their phone number.